iamkenos/ellie/docs/DETAILED_GUIDE.md

   .

   Then(
-    /^I expect the the WebdriverIO page's nav bar to( not)? be displayed$/, webdrverIO.checkNavBarDisplayed
+    /^I expect the the WebdriverIO page's nav bar to( not)? be displayed$/, RETRY, webdrverIO.checkNavBarDisplayed
   );
   ```